-Both direct and indirect measures of assessment should be used within the portfolio of programs.
+Both direct and indirect measures of assessment should are expected to be used within the portfolio of programs.
 Any individual program may rely on either direct or indirect measures, or a combination of both.
 However, the peer review team will normally expect to see both measures across the portfolio of all degree programs.